msk4862/Copyright-free-image-search/README.md

 Give this project a 🌟 to show your support 😃😃

 ## Contributing
-We greatly appreciate any work contributed, no matter how small!
-Contributions, issues and feature requests are welcome ❤️
+All kind of contributions, issues and feature requests are welcome ❤️.